Ralph Lauren

 • Event Managers: Browse asset groups/fabrics, ~1–4 hrs/week

-• Digital Librarians: Handle check-outs, metadata; 2–4 hrs/day
+• Digital Librarians: Handle check-outs and metadata; 2–4 hrs/day

 Usability Findings Summary: